BlackWolfWoof/yagpdb-cc/README.md

 ---

-# Wall of shame for the people that removed my copyright or claimed they made it
+# Wall of shame for the people that removed the copyright from my code or claimed they made it
 *If ths discord name and tag no longer exists check the userid on https://discord.id/ to get the new username and tag.*

 Username + Tag|User ID|Reason